neoking89/owlsight/README.md

 - Using multiple flags is a conscious design choice to give users more control over the behavior of the application and prevent "dependency hell".
 - The application is designed to gracefully handle missing dependencies - you will receive helpful warning/error messages if you attempt to use a feature without the required dependencies.
 - Some libraries like llama-cpp-python and pytorch may require specific configurations depending on your hardware.
-- If you want most useful features out of the box, it is recommendded to pip install Owlsight with the [all] option.
+- If you want most useful features out of the box, it is recommended to pip install Owlsight with the [all] option.
+This will install owlsight with the following flags: gguf, onnx, multimodal, search
+- Recommended python versions: 3.10, 3.11, 3.12.
+Lower or higher python versions may not support all features, especially due to package incompatibilities.

 ## Usage